BotJSLib/web/docs/decorators/command.md

 import { Command, MessageBuilder } from "@michelo11/botjs";

 export class ExampleCommand {
     @Command("example", "This is an example command")
     public exampleCommand() {
-        return new MessageBuilder("This is an example command");
+        return new MessageBuilder("This is an example command.");
     }
 }